Guide

 What is Model Context Protocol?

-Model Context Protocol (MCP) is a framework that connects AI tools and data across applications.
+Model Context Protocol (MCP) is a framework that connects AI tools and data, enhancing interoperability and efficiency.

 Why is MCP important now?